vstollen/code.dblock.org/_posts/2024/2024-10-30-safely-passing-ruby-variables-to-javascript-in-erb.markdown

  => "line1\nline2"
 {% endhighlight %}

 We can fix this by converting the safe value to JSON.
-This will quote and escape it for us, and it even works for `nil`.
+This will quote and escape it for us, works for `nil`, and will prevent XSS.

 {% highlight bash %}
 3.3.5 :001 > require 'erb'